waynelinks/webdock/Documentation/Xdebug.md

 Xdebug is not installed in the backend image by default.
 To do it run `make backend.install-xdebug`.
-This step is required after each container recreation.
+This is required after each container recreation.

 ## PHPStorm